Skip to Main Navigation

 Overview

 The country has made significant political and economic reforms that have contributed to sustained economic growth, social development, and political stability gains over the past decade.
-However, its key development challenges still include poverty, inequality, youth unemployment, transparency and accountability, climate change, continued weak private sector investment, and the vulnerability of the economy to internal and external shocks.
-Furthermore, Kenya’s robust growth before the COVID-19 pandemic was largely driven by the public sector, resulting in debt vulnerabilities which have exacerbated amid tightening global financing conditions.
+However, its key development challenges still include poverty, inequality, youth unemployment, quality jobs, transparency and accountability, climate change, continued weak private sector investment, and the vulnerability of the economy to internal and external shocks.
+Furthermore, Kenya’s robust growth before the COVID-19 pandemic was driven by increased public sector borrowing, resulting in debt vulnerabilities that have been exacerbated amid tightening global financing conditions.

 Kenya’s growth performance over the past two decades has been strong.
-The economy achieved broad-based growth, averaging 4.8% per year between 2015 and 2019, similar to the Lower Middle-Income Country average of 4.8 and above the Sub-Saharan Africa average of 2.4%.
+The economy achieved broad-based growth, averaging 4.8% per year between 2015 and 2019, like the Lower Middle-Income Country average of 4.8% and above the Sub-Saharan Africa average of 2.4%.

 In 2020, the COVID-19 pandemic shock hit the economy hard, disrupting international trade and transport, tourism, and urban services activity.
 Fortunately, the agricultural sector, a cornerstone of the economy, remained resilient, helping to limit the contraction in GDP to only 0.3%.
 The pandemic also reversed Kenya’s hard-earned gains in poverty reduction.
 In 2021, the economy staged a strong recovery, growing at 7.5%, although some sectors, such as tourism, remained under pressure.

 Although the economic outlook is broadly positive, it is subject to elevated uncertainty.
 The failure to achieve fiscal consolidation targets could exacerbate Kenya’s debt vulnerabilities, especially due to the high-debt service repayments.
+Social and political discontent further complicates government efforts for fiscal reforms.
 Climate hazards could resume inflationary pressures and food insecurity, affecting growth.
 Lower than anticipated growth in developed countries could undercut ongoing recovery in tourism, exports, and remittances.
 Elevated commodity prices would further tighten financial conditions, weaken external balances, and impact inflation.

 World Bank support to Kenya includes budget support to help close the fiscal financing gap while supporting reforms that help advance the government’s inclusive growth agenda.